plone/documentation/docs/contributing/first-time.md

 ### Work with GitHub issues

 1.  **Find issues that you want to work on.**
+    You can filter GitHub issues by labels.
     Working on documentation or on issues labeled with either `33 needs: docs` or `41 lvl: easy` are the two best ways for first-time contributors to contribute.
     This is because first-timers have a fresh perspective that might be overlooked by old-timers.
+    Issues labeled `42 lvl: moderate`, `43 lvl: complex`, or `03 type: feature (plip)` are not suitable for first-timers because of their complexity.
+    Issues with these labels may take weeks to complete.
 1.  **Discuss whether you should perform any work.**
     First see {ref}`Avoid duplicate effort <mistake-2-label>`.
     Next, any discussion method listed below is acceptable, and they are listed in the order of most likely to get a response.